f5devcentral/f5-agility-labs-threat-stack/docs/class2/Self_Protecting_Cloud_Part_Testing_App.rst

 Terminal Results
 ^^^^^^^^^^^^^^^^
-The following is a sample of the resulting terminal activity from the command which executes the malware.
+The following is a sample of the resulting terminal activity from the python bot observing the rule.
+Once the rule triggers, the python bot grabs the destination/source IPs from the alert (and any contributing event) to then add them to the AWS VPC ACL using the AWS CLI.

 .. code-block::